I Got The Viral "Diamond" Haircut & I've Never Felt More Like Myself

 Technically, the diamond dry haircut is only available at Michael Van Clarke’s London salon.
 Here, each stylist is taught the technique of sculpting and layering each section of hair to enhance it with a 3D effect.
 However, cutting layers into dry hair is becoming increasingly popular at many other hair salons.
 Simply ask your stylist for face-framing layers around your jawline and longer layers throughout the lengths.
 It pays to bring in photos of similar styles, too.

-The diamond dry haircut has made my life so much easier — but it’s pricey.
-The cut starts at around £80 ($103) and can go up to £395 ($512), depending on which stylist you choose.
-[Ed. note: Many US stylists offer custom dry haircuts, but they may not be advertised.
-It pays to do a little research on the salon and stylist before booking in.]
-The thing is, I don’t think I could ever let a hairdresser cut my hair wet again.
+After experiencing the diamond haircut, I honestly don’t think I could ever let a hairdresser cut my hair wet again.
 Van Clarke warned me of this ahead of the appointment.
 "Once you’ve had your hair done properly, it’s very difficult to go back," he said.
 I couldn’t agree more.